amittauro/bookmarks/bookmarks/README.md

 Create the database using the psql command CREATE DATABASE bookmark_manager;
 Connect to the database using the pqsl command \c bookmark_manager;
 Run the query we have saved in the file 01_create_bookmarks_table.sql

+Set up live database
+...

+Set up test database
+...

+Add new bookmarks§

+As a user
+so that i can find my favourite site again in the future I would like to add to my bookmark list